open-telemetry/opentelemetry-go/website_docs/getting-started.md

 }
 ```

 This method is instrumented with two spans.
 One to track the `Write` method itself, and another to track the call to the core logic with the `Fibonacci` function.
 Do you see how context is passed through the spans?
+Do you see how this also defines the relationship between spans?

 In OpenTelemetry Go the span relationships are defined explicitly with a `context.Context`.
 When a span is created a context is returned alongside the span.
 That context will contain a reference to the created span.
 If that context is used when creating another span the two spans will be related.
 The original span will become the new span's parent, and as a corollary, the new span is said to be a child of the original.
 This hierarchy gives traces structure, structure that helps show a computation path through a system.
 Based on what you instrumented above and this understanding of span relationships you should expect a trace for each execution of the run loop to look like this.